 About the UNT Trombone Studio

-•The trombone faculty includes professors Tony Baker, Natalie Mannix, Steven Menard, and Carl Lundgren.
+•The trombone faculty includes professors Tony Baker, Natalie Mannix, Steven Menard, and Nick Finzer.
 In addition, an outstanding staff of graduate teaching assistants (called teaching fellows or TFs) is utilized to supplement the trombone instruction.

 •A limited number of competitive trombone scholarships are available.
 These College of Music scholarships are typically $1000 per year awards and also carry an out-of-state tuition waiver.
 The scholarships are renewable for 4 years, based on satisfactory musical progress and continued academic excellence.
 Students are automatically considered for these scholarships as a part of the admission audition.
 Students who have done well on the SAT or ACT tests and have a high class ranking should also pursue academic scholarships at UNT since academic scholarships are considerably larger awards than the College of Music offers.
 These scholarships are also renewable, pending the maintenance of the required grade point average and are awarded on a first-come, first-served basis.

-•New doctoral students are eligible for a $1000 scholarship from the UNT Toulouse Graduate School that also waives non-resident tuition and are renewable for a second year.
-A separate application is required.
+•New graduate students are eligible for a $1000 scholarship from the UNT Toulouse Graduate School that also waives non-resident tuition and are renewable for a second year.
+Completing a general scholarship application is required.

 •Teaching fellowship (TF) openings are dependent on projected staffing needs in the trombone studio.
 Teaching fellows tend to hold these positions for two to three years.
 Teaching fellows receive a stipend for their services and are eligible for various scholarships in addition to their fellowship.